INDEPENDENT AUDITOR'S REPORT

 Report on the Audit of the Standalone Ind AS Financial Statements

-We have audited theaccompanying Standalone Ind AS financial statements of HKG Limited(the Company) which comprise the Balance Sheet as at 31st March2020 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then endedand notes to the financial statements including a summary of the significant accountingpolicies and other explanatory information (hereinafter referred to as theStandalone Ind AS financial statements).
+We have audited theaccompanying Standalone Ind AS financial statements of HKG Limited(the Company) which comprise the Balance Sheet as at 31st March2020 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then endedand notes to the financial statements including a summary of significant accountingpolicies and other explanatory information (hereinafter referred to as theStandalone Ind AS financial statements).

 Basis for Opinion

-We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing specified under section 143(10) of the Act (SAs).
-Ourresponsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Standalone Financial Statements section of ourreport.
-We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made there under and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
-Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our audit opinion on the standalone financial statements.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act.
+Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the Standalone Ind AS financial statementsunder the provisions of the Act and the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
+Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our opinion.

 Information Other than the Standalone Financial Statements and Auditor's Report Thereon

-Management's Responsibility for the Standalone Financial Statements
+Responsibility of Management for the Standalone Financial Statements

 The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these standalone Ind AS financialstatements that give a true and fair view of the financial position financialperformance changes in equity and cash flows of the Company in accordance with theaccounting principles generally accepted in India including the Indian AccountingStandards (Ind AS) specified under section 133 of the Act read with the Companies (IndianAccounting Standards) Rules 2015 as amended.
-This responsibility also includesmaintenance of adequate accounting records in accordance with the provisions of the Actfor safeguarding of the assets of the Company and for preventing and detecting frauds andother irregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of the standalone financial statements that give a true and fair view andare free from material misstatement whether due to fraud or error.
+This responsibility also includesmaintenance of adequate accounting records in accordance with the provisions of the Actfor safeguarding of the assets of the Company and for preventing and detecting frauds andother irregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of the financial statement that give a true and fair view andare free from material misstatement whether due to fraud or error.

-In preparing the standalone financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.
+In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

-The Board of Directors are responsible for overseeing the company's financialreporting process.
+The Board of Directors are also responsible for overseeing the company's financialreporting process.
 Auditor's Responsibilities for the Audit of the Standalone FinancialStatements

-Our objectives are to obtain reasonable assurance about whether the standalonefinancial statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the Standalone Ind ASfinancial statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
 Reasonable assuranceis a high level of assurance but is not a guarantee that an audit conducted in accordancewith SAs will always detect a material misstatement when it exists.
-Misstatements canarise from fraud or error and are considered material if individually or in theaggregate they could reasonably be expected to influence the economic decisions of userstaken on the basis of these standalone financial statements.
+Misstatements canarise from fraud or error and are considered material if individually or in theaggregate they could reasonably be expected to influence the economic decisions of userstaken on the basis of these financial statements.

-As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
+As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional scepticism throughout the audit.
 We also:

-Identify and assess the risks of material misstatement of the standalonefinancial statements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
+Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

-Obtain an understanding of internal financial controls relevant to the audit inorder to design audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the company hasadequate internal financial controls system in place and the operatingeffectiveness of such controls.
+Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the company hasadequate internal financial controls with reference to financial statements in place andthe operating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

 Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
-If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe standalone financial statements or if such disclosures are inadequate to modify our opinion.Our conclusions are based on the audit evidence obtained up to the date of our auditor'sreport.
-However future events or conditions may cause the Company to cease tocontinue as a going concern.
+If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe financial statements or if such disclosures are inadequate to modify our opinion.Our conclusions are based on the audit evidence obtained up to the date of our auditor'sreport.
+However future events or conditions may cause the Company to cease to continue asa going concern.

-Evaluate the overall presentation structure and content of the standalonefinancial statements including the disclosures and whether the financial statements represent theunderlying transactions and events in a manner that achieves fair presentation.
+Evaluate the overall presentation structure and content of the financialstatements including the disclosures and whether the financial statements represent theunderlying transactions and events in a manner that achieves fair presentation.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.